-- 2.1 This Statement of principles reflects the corporate aim to 'build a better future' and is valid for up to three years from 31st January 2007, although the Licensing Authority may choose to review or revise it at any time. - 2.2 The Act provides for Gambling to be authorised in a number of different ways. - 2.3 The Local Authority's main functions are to: - license premises for gambling activities, - grant permits for gambling and gaming machines in clubs, - regulate gaming and gaming machines in premises that sell alcohol, - grant permits to family entertainment centres for the use of certain lower stake gaming machines, - grant permits for prize gaming, - consider notices given for the temporary use of premises for gaming, - consider occasional use notices for betting at tracks, and - register small societies lotteries. - 2.4 The Gambling Commission regulates remote gambling and issues personal and operating licences for premises. - 2.5 Spread betting is regulated by the Financial Services Authority. - 2.6 The 'National Lottery' is regulated by the National Lottery Commission.
+- 2.1 This Policy reflects the corporate aim to 'build a better future' and is valid for up to three years from 1st February 2010, although the Licensing Authority may choose to review or revise it at any time. - 2.2 The Act provides for Gambling to be authorised in a number of different ways. - 2.3 The Licensing Authority's main functions are to: - license premises for gambling activities, including the issue of Provisional Statements. - regulate and grant permits for gambling and gaming machines in clubs including commercial clubs. - regulate gaming and gaming machines in alcohol licensed premises. - grant permits to family entertainment centres for the use of certain lower stake gaming machines, - grant permits for prize gaming, - receive and endorse notices given for the temporary use notices, - receive occasional use notices for betting at tracks, - register small societies lotteries, - maintain public registers, and - provide information to the gambling Commission on the issue of Licences. - 2.4 The Gambling Commission regulates remote gambling and issues personal and operating licences for premises. - 2.5 Spread betting is regulated by the Financial Services Authority. - 2.6 The 'National Lottery' is regulated by the National Lottery Commission.